felix-cfzhou/GooseOrNot/README.md

 Note that if you use vim as your editor and vim-syntastic, you may need to install typescript typescript-dev tslint globally.

+**Note**

+If you use vim as your main editor, I strongly advise installation of Quramy/tusquyomi client for the TSServer

 #### Webpack
 ## Mobile
 This would technically be my first mobile project.
 If there's anything you notice and wish to fix, let me know!